bcgov/diputils/README.md

 * the data dictionaries don't typically appear in the same folder as the fixed-width files they're associated with.
 Software for matching fixed-width files with data dictionaries, will soon be provided in this repository

 ## Example Usage (inside of DIP)

-Examples of how to build/ run "diputils" command-line utilities in SRE:
+### Building "diputils" command-line utilities in SRE:

-1. copy this bin folder into your private folder (R:/$USER/bin/)
+1. copy the contents of this folder into your private folder (R:/$USER/bin/)
 - copy the tar.gz file into your home folder, and extract it there...
     - this file, bash.bat, etc. should reside in R:/$USER/bin/...
        .. for example, if they're in R:/$USER/bin/bin/ the files..